malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 ```
 $ pwd
-/home/ubuntu
+/home/toby
 ```

-The default user of the Ubuntu live system is called `ubuntu`.
 In general each user has a folder with its user name located inside the folder `home`.
 The next command we need and which has been already mentioned above is `ls`.
 It simply lists the content of a folder.
 If you call it without any arguments it will output the content